luannguyenkhoa/LNSideMenu/README.md

 view.bringSubviewToFront(navigationBar)
 }
 ```
 .
-Implementing delegate methods
+Implementing delegate methods: didSelectItemAtIndex,..

 .
-In order to change the content viewcontroller using the next lines in your UINavigationController subclassing
+In order to change the content viewcontroller: from the your UINavigationController subclassing, getting your destination and then set it as the content viewcontroller.

 ```swift
 func didSelectItemAtIndex(index: Int) {